 I have multiple active certifications in the IT field and earn a new one every 2-3 years.

 After being a hobbyist developer for most of my adult life, I finally broke into working as a professional developer in the early months of 2017.
 I was fortunate enough to train under a senior developer and later joined his company as a Business Solutions Partner – a role that included everything from client onboarding to debugging failed CI/CD jobs.
 I learned a tremendous amount during my time there, not just about programming, but about myself; The nature of a small company gig (bordering on freelance) laid bare many of my bad habits concerning time management and ability to focus.
 I realized just how much I would have to change if I was serious about a career as a software developer.

 And so I did.
 It’s been a challenging road, but I’ve put in the work and it paid off.
-I now fully support myself solely through freelance work!
 I continue to take courses, read books, and otherwise learn wherever I can to further grow my skills.
 I’ve expanded from being simply a web developer into being a Webmaster; I spec and maintain servers, I know how to configure and optimize LAMP and LEMP stacks for any flavor of Linux, I have solid graphic design skills and provide top-tier customer and client support.

 I have worked at multiple computer repair shops and am comfortable troubleshooting and fixing any sort of issue, hardware or software, for any Windows, Mac, or Linux system.